Columnar Storage vs Row Storage

 SELECT age FROM students

-If you are using columnar storage, the disk seeks to age section of the students table, and reads all the age values.
+If you are using row storage, the disk seeks to the first row, reads the age

 It’s faster to read contiguously, even on SSDs, which don’t have any seeking.
 This is just how these chips are designed.